jtfogarty/007ba7/content/howto/jx-install.md

 ```
 This will allow `hook-jx.jx.docure.ai` to find it's destination.

-> I tested setting `tls: enabled: true` but this does not support `ssl offloading` out of the box so I leave it off.
+> I tested setting `tls: enabled: true` but this does not support `ssl offloading` out of the box so I left it off.
 The result is that the `webhook` fails the first time it fires.
 Simply changing the `webhook` to `https` and selecting `redelivery` fixes the issue;

 ![image](../../img/lab/jx/webhook.png?width=500px)

 Lines 9 - 14 are [steps](https://jenkins-x.io/docs/v3/guides/health/) needed to install [KuberHealthy](https://github.com/Comcast/kuberhealthy).
 Since this is a new install, lines 9 & 10 are not needed but lines 11 - 14 are needed.
-The results of these commands (10 - 14) are that the `helmfile.yaml` is updated in the `repositories:` and `releases:` sections as seen below respectively.
+The results of these commands (11 - 14) are that the `helmfile.yaml` is updated in the `repositories:` and `releases:` sections as seen below respectively.

 ```
 - name: kuberhealthy